waihon/learnrails/README.md

-Learning Rails
+Learning Ruby on Rails
 ==

-Learning Rails with a tutorial from the RailsApps project.
+Learning Ruby on Rails with a tutorial from the RailsApps project.